All Episodes

 And then you always got to compare this to the alternative product.

-The Democrats two weeks ago had a progressive budget they put in.
+The Democrats, two weeks ago, had a progressive budget they put in.

-They're already haranguing us, and uh the mainstream media is concerned about deficits for the first time in decades.
+They're already haranguing us, and the mainstream media is concerned about deficits for the first time in decades.

-And so the good news for me in Virginia, which is very different than New York, and there are some concerns at the at the higher income levels, but in Virginia, the average family income is sixty thousand dollars for a family of four, and they're gonna see about twelve hundred bucks, uh, and that's a huge chunk back in the pocket.
+And so the good news for me in Virginia, which is very different than New York, and there are some concerns at the higher income levels, but in Virginia, the average family income is $60,000 for a family of four, and they're going to see about $1,200.

 That pays a lot of bills.

-I'll I'll credit them when they get it right.
+I'll credit them when they get it right.

 They got this right.